 Imad’s Syrian Kitchen is run by a Syrian refugee named Imad Alarnab.

 And his story’s pretty extraordinary.
 He was one of the most famous chefs in Damascus, then civil war forced him to flee to Europe, eventually making it to the UK where he started a pop up restaurant and donated the proceeds to charity.
-Now he has a permanent restaurant.
-And what a place it is too: friendly staff; great food; and Imad’s often there welcoming guests himself.
+After several years, he finally has a permanent place of his own again, which we consider to be one of the best restaurants in Soho, if not the whole city.
+It comes down to the simple things: friendly staff, great food, and Imad’s often there welcoming guests himself.

 NOTE: Imad’s Syrian Kitchen is open now.
-You can find out more at the website HERE, and book a table using the site right HERE.
+You can find out more, and book a table, right HERE.

 Imad’s Syrian Kitchen | Top Floor, Kingly Court, Carnaby St, W1B 5PW

 Like staying on top of the latest news?
 Check out our favourite new restaurants in London